rgburke/wed/README.md

 ```

 To uninstall wed run `make uninstall`.

+As of 7060788 (9/Feb/2016) wed builds successfully without any compilation
+warnings using the latest packages available on the following systems:

+ - Ubuntu 15.10
+ - FreeBSD 10.2
+ - Cygwin 2.4.1

+Wed should build and run on any \*nix system, although changes may be required
+to `config.mk` in order to do so.

 For a quick overview of functionality read the [Key Bindings](#key-bindings)
 and [Config Variables](#config-variables) sections below.